west-indie/portfolio/src/content/projects/2025-the-noise.md

   - music-comp
   - short-film
   - sound-design
-role: "Composer and Lead Sound Design"
+role: "Composer and Sound Design"
 client: "Independent"
 location: "San Diego, California"
 shortDescription: "Score and soundtrack to match the ethereal nature of a short film that deals with mental health."